goyek/goyek/README.md

 The convention is to have the build pipeline in the `/build` directory (or even module).

+You may want to call `os.Chdir("..")` in the beginning of your `main` so that the flow has the repository root as the working directory.

 Instead of executing `go run /build`, you can use the wrapper scripts, which can be invoked from any location.